wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/integrate-unit-tests-into-the-build-pipeline.md

 Choreo allows you to integrate unit tests into the build pipeline, enabling code validation before deployment.
 This ensures early testing of code changes, reducing the risk of defects in production.

-Currently, Choreo supports unit tests only for the `WSO2 MI` and `Ballerina` build presets.
+Choreo supports unit testing for the `JAVA`, `Python`, `NodeJS`, `Go`, `.Net`, `WSO2 MI` and `Ballerina` build presets.

 ## Write tests

-You can create unit tests in your source code using standard testing libraries.
+You can create unit tests in your source code using standard testing libraries for your respective programming language or framework.
+Below are examples for WSO2 MI and Ballerina projects.

 For step-by-step instructions on creating unit tests for WSO2 Micro Integrator projects, see [Creating a Unit Test Suite](https://mi.docs.wso2.com/en/latest/develop/creating-unit-test-suite/).
 For step-by-step instructions on writing unit tests for Ballerina projects, see [Test Ballerina Code](https://ballerina.io/learn/test-ballerina-code/structure-tests/).

 Once you have written your unit tests, commit them to your source code repository.